jwlehner/applications/2015-12-15--RCAC/abstract.md

 human-environment generalizations and will have a broader impact on the field of archeology.

-Additionaly, an important goal of this project is to strength the ongoing relations and facilitate comparisons between surveys by enabling the creation of similar basis.
+Additionally, an important goal of this project is to strength the ongoing relations and facilitate comparisons between surveys by enabling the creation of similar basis.
 The computational implementation of this project will use the open source programming language R and thus make my research more  transparent,